-The Davidson County Community College Foundation, Inc. is a separately incorporated non-profit Foundation associated with the College.
+The Wake Technical Community College Foundation, Inc. is a separately incorporated non-profit foundation associated with the College.
 This organization serves as the primary fundraising arm of the College through which individuals, corporations and other organizations support College programs by providing scholarships, fellowships, faculty salary supplements, and unrestricted funds to specific departments and the College's overall academic environment.
 The College's financial statements do not include the assets, liabilities, net assets or operational transactions of the Foundation, except for the distributions made and benefits provided by the Foundation.
-The distributions received and/or benefits provided approximated \$445,225.03 for the year ended June 30, 2001.
+The distributions received and/or benefits provided approximated \$76,523.82 for the year ended June 30, 2001.

-NOTE 13 - ACCOUNTING CHANGES
+NOTE 11 - ACCOUNTING CHANGE

-- A. Securities Lending Transactions The College deposits certain funds with the State Treasurer's Cash and Investment Pool, which participates in securities lending activities.
-In prior years it was the State's policy to allocate the risk associated with these transactions to each component unit.
-For the year ending June 30, 2001, the State changed its policy, as a result of discussion with the GASB technical staff, to report the associated risk as part of the State of North Carolina's fiduciary funds rather than to allocate the risk to component units.
-The effect of this change removes from the College issued financial statements the assets and liabilities associated with the State Treasurer's security lending program.
-This change does not affect the College's beginning fund equities. - B. Governmental Accounting Standard Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions Effective July 1, 2000, the College implemented the new accounting and reporting standards required in GASB #33.
+Governmental Accounting Standards Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions - Effective July 1, 2000, the College implemented the new accounting and reporting standards required in GASB #33.
 This standard provides accounting rules over non-exchange transactions and changes the College's standards for the recognition of revenues and the reporting of funds received but not earned in the College's restricted fund.
 In prior years, the College reported funds received but not expended in its restricted fund as an addition to fund equity.
 Based on this new standard, revenues are recognized when earned and when the resource provider's conditions have been satisfied.
+Amounts received not meeting the recognition requirements are now reported as deferred revenue.
+The effect of implementing this standard decreased the beginning restricted fund balances by \$6,243.75 and increased deferred revenue of this fund by the same amount.